CFC-Servers/GLuaTest/QUICKSTART.md

     }
 }
 ```
+ - **[Here's a list](https://github.com/CFC-Servers/GLuaTest/blob/main/README.md#the-test-group) of the keys the outermost table (the "Test Group") accepts**
+ - **[Here's a list](https://github.com/CFC-Servers/GLuaTest/blob/main/README.md#the-test-case) of the keys the "Test Cases" (the items inside of the `cases` table) accept**
+ - **[Here's a list](https://github.com/CFC-Servers/GLuaTest/blob/main/README.md#expectations) of the expectations you can use inside of your test functions**

 _Sidenote: There are a lot of ways to structure the test file.
-Ultimately it just needs to return a table of tables.
 Play around with some different methods to see what works for you!_

 4. Add the GitHub Workflow to `.github/workflows/gluatest.yml`:
 ```yml